Akshat-Pandey16/Akshat-Pandey16/README.md

 ### 🌱 Current Focus

 - Working on enhancing my skills as a Backend Developer.
-- Doodling with FASTApi and Linux.
+- Doodling with FastAPI and Linux.

 ---